DraagDunk/student_shuffler/README.md

 * Set number of groups or number of students in each group.

  ## TODO

+ * Edit students in the list in the app.

  * Implement limits to the size of groups based on number of students.